AdaCore/training_material/courses/ada_essentials/276_type_contracts/03-subtype_predicates.rst

    Explanations

    A. Static predicate is allowed when condition is a static membership test
-   B. :ada:`If` statement not allowed in a predicate
+   B. :ada:`if` statement not allowed in a predicate
    C. Function call not allowed in :ada:`Static_Predicate` (this would be OK for :ada:`Dynamic_Predicate`)
    D. Missing parentheses around :ada:`case` expression